Our society travels all around the world, attending a number of Model United Nations conferences every year.

 So, who are you then?

 We are a group of about 98 students from the University of Cologne, from all branches of study – from law and political science (obviously) over philosophy and regional studies all the way to medicine and mathematics.
-Once a year, usually from July to August, we call for applications.
+Twice a year, usually from July to August and from February to March, we call for applications.
 The call will be announced all over our social media presence, and of course on this website.
 Unfortunately, we can only accept a limited number of students, for organisational as well as financial reasons.

 OK.
 But what do you do?

 Model UN is an academic competition during which participants role play delegates to the United Nations and simulate UN committees.
 They discuss a variety of current topics in the different committees; such as the Peacekeeping Reforms, the Situation in the Central African Republic, the Legality of Humanitarian Interventions or Extreme Censorship of Journalists.
 Model UN is about coming up with Resolutions – that is everyone works together to write a comprehensive document that

 In that sense, much like the real UN, the Model UN version is about negotiation and diplomacy, but it is much less constrained by, shall we call it, reality.

 In Cologne, it is our belief that first and foremost Model UN is about exchanging ideas, about being creative and thinking of solutions that potentially may just change the world as we know it.

 Conferences take place all over the world, all the time.
 Possibilities are endless.
 The Cologne MUN Society regularly participates in the very prestigious conferences in Oxford and Cambridge, and in the past has travelled to London, Paris, Rome, Hamburg, and Tel Aviv.
 In 2015, a delegation travelled to Seoul, South Korea, to take part in Harvard WorldMUN.
 We have also participated in NMUN in Kobe, Japan, in November 2016 and are currently preparing several delegates for the Harvard WorldMUN in Panama City.